YongeBai/YongeBai/README.md

 Hi I'm Yonge Bai,

-📚 First Year Engineering Student at McMaster University, pursuing Software Engineering
+📚 2nd year Software Engineering student at McMaster University

-👓 Learning Python with PyCharm and VS Code

-👨‍💻 Trying to get into AI and ML using PyTorch

-👀 Looking for a Software Engineer/Developer Summer/Spring Co-op
+👀 Looking for a Summer/Spring Co-op

 <!---
 YongeBai/YongeBai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.